 CONNECTING THE STRIPS

-To connect strips of t-shirt together make cuts at the end of each of them and then tight them together as pictured below.
+To connect strips of t-shirt together make cuts at the end of each of them and then tie them together as pictured below.

 NOTES

-Recycled rug like this can be also done from other fabrics or even stockings.
+Recycled rug like this can be also done from other fabrics such as bed linens or even stockings.

 Use thinner strips and smaller crochet gauge to create place mats.